Raunak0713/AspireAI/README.md

 #### **Database Integration**
 - [ ✅ ] Connected Convex as the real-time backend solution to enable efficient data storage and retrieval.
 - [ ✅ ] Verified smooth synchronization between the frontend and backend with persistent data storage.
+#### **Landing Page**
+- [ ✅ ] Completed the landing page layout with key sections like the hero section, features, and call to action.
+- [ ✅ ] Ensured full responsiveness and fluid transitions for both light and dark mode users.

 ## Commits 📅
 #### **Commit #1** : [Project Setup]